AlessiaPiscopo/SoundWave/README.md

 ## Future Features & Additions
 Include areas you believe need improvement / could be improved.
 Also add TODOs for future development.

-To do:
+### To do:
 - more functionality for fan account
-- more form validation for artist signup
+- more form validation for artist sign-up
 - react spring
 - terms of use dialog box

-Room for improvement:
-- Improvement to be done 1
-- Improvement to be done 2
+### Stuff I Learned

+### Stuff I Would Now Like to Learn
+- experiment with useReducer hook in the place of useContext hook
+- CSS BEM notation
+- CSS modules

 ## Acknowledgements